LinkedMonkeys/registration-reservation-system/README.md

 # To run

-To run, from the root of the project, run `node frontend/db.js`.
+To run, from the root of the project, run `node frontend/run_production.js`.
 It will start the node webserver on port 3000, by default.
 At this point, a browser should be able to connect with [http://localhost:3000/](http://localhost:3000/).

+# Link to Slideshow
+Linked here is the [Presentation_SlideShow](https://docs.google.com/presentation/d/1Qg_DJJo0jO1nH51D9YN4_5Ac8eKq8Ic_d7lh0bTSTfg/edit?usp=sharing).

+# Images folder
+Images used on the slideshow, or creating during the capstone process are stored in this [Images](link) folder.
+Some images and/or icons were souced from [storyset.com](https://storyset.com/online).